jsmith628/free-algebra/README.md

 Examples include:
  * `FreeModule<R,T>`: Results from freely adding elements of `T` in an associative and commutative manner and allowing distributive multiplication by elements from `R`
- * `FreeAlgebra<R,T>`: The same as with FreeModule, except that we allow for free multiplication of elements distributively (like with FreeMonoid)
+ * `FreeAlgebra<R,T>`: The same as with `FreeModule`, except that we allow for free multiplication of elements distributively (like with `FreeMonoid`)
- * Polynomials: A FreeAlgebra, but where multiplication between `T`'s is commutative and associative
+ * Polynomials: A `FreeAlgebra`, but where multiplication between `T`'s is commutative and associative
- * Clifford algebra: A FreeAlgebra, but where multiplication is associative and an element times itself results in a scalars
+ * Clifford algebra: A `FreeAlgebra`, but where multiplication is associative and an element times itself results in a scalars
  * Complex numbers: Results from when `T` is either `1` and `i` and multiplies accordingly
  * Quaternions: Same as for Complex numbers, but with more imaginary units

+## Use cases

+The primary purposes for this crate fall into two general categories:
+ * Use as an abstract foundation to create more specific systems like polynomials or Clifford algebras.
+ * Utilization as a tool for lazily storing costly arithmetic operations for future evaluation.

-# Crate structures
+## Crate structure

 This crate consists of the following:
  * Two main structures for doing the free-arithmetic over some type